hazelcast/hazelcast/hazelcast-documentation/src/RingBuffer.md

 </ringbuffer>
 ```

-An async backup will probably give you better performance.
-However, there is a chance that the item added is lost
+An asynchronous backup will probably give you better performance.
+However, there is a chance that the item added will be lost
-when the member owning the primary crashes before the replication could complete.
+when the member owning the primary crashes before the backup could complete.
 You may want to consider batching
 methods if you need high performance but do not want to give up on consistency.

-### Time to live
+### Configuring Ringbuffer Time To Live

-Hazelcast Ringbuffer can be configured with a time to live seconds.
+You can configure Hazelcast Ringbuffer with a time to live in seconds.
 Using this setting, you can control how long the items remain in
 the Ringbuffer before they are expired.
 By default, the time to live is set to 0, meaning that unless the item is overwritten,
 it will remain in the Ringbuffer indefinitely.
-If a time to live is set and an item is added, then depending on the Overflow Policy,
+If you set a time to live and an item is added, then depending on the Overflow Policy,
 either the oldest item is overwritten, or the call is rejected.

 In the example below, a Ringbuffer is configured with a time to live of 180 seconds.